 The U.S. Environmental Protection Agency is fining diesel-engine maker Navistar International Corp.
-(NAV) for shortcomings in pollution-control technology the agency helped it develop.
+(NAV:US) for shortcomings in pollution-control technology the agency helped it develop.

 “EPA is entangled in a blatant conflict in regulating a business partner,” Jeff Ruch, executive director of Public Employees for Environmental Responsibility, said in an e-mail.
 Ruch’s group, a Washington-based watchdog of state and federal environmental agencies, uncovered the Navistar-EPA business connections in documents it obtained through the Freedom of Information Act and shared with Bloomberg News.